-Police patrol Havana in large numbers after demonstrations
+Police patrol Havana in large numbers after rare protests

-HAVANA (AP) — Large contingents of Cuban police patrolled the capital of Havana on Monday following protests around the island nation against food shortages and high prices amid the coronavirus crisis.
+HAVANA (AP) — Large contingents of Cuban police patrolled the capital of Havana on Monday following rare protests around the island nation against food shortages and high prices amid the coronavirus crisis.
 Cuba’s president said the demonstrations were stirred up on social media by Cuban-Americans in the United States.

 Many young people took part in the Sunday protests in Havana, which disrupted traffic until police moved in after several hours and broke up the march when a few protesters threw rocks.

+Cuba is going through its worst economic crisis in decades, along with a resurgence of coronavirus cases, as it suffers the consequences of U.S. sanctions imposed by former President Donald Trump’s administration.

-That demonstration and others in communities around the tightly controlled country were one of the biggest displays of antigovernment sentiment in decades, and authorities appeared determined to put a stop to it.
+The demonstrations in Havana and other communities around the tightly controlled country marked some of the biggest displays of antigovernment sentiment in decades, and authorities appeared determined to put a stop to them.
 Internet service was also spotty, possibly indicating an effort to prevent protesters from communicating with each other.

-‘’We’ve seen how the campaign against Cuba was growing on social media in the last weeks,” President Miguel Díaz-Canel said Monday in a nationally televised appearance in which his entire Cabinet was also present.

-‘’That’s the way it’s done: Try to create inconformity, dissatisfaction by manipulating emotions and feelings,” Díaz-Canel said.
+“We’ve seen how the campaign against Cuba was growing on social media in the past few weeks,” President Miguel Díaz-Canel said Monday in a nationally televised appearance in which his entire Cabinet was also present.
+“That’s the way it’s done: Try to create inconformity, dissatisfaction by manipulating emotions and feelings.”

-In a statement, U.S. President Joe Biden said Cuban protesters were asserting their basic rights.
+In a statement Monday, U.S. President Joe Biden said Cuban protesters were asserting their basic rights.

 ‘’We stand with the Cuban people and their clarion call for freedom and relief from the tragic grip of the pandemic and from the decades of repression and economic suffering to which they have been subjected by Cuba’s authoritarian regime,” Biden said.

-The U.S. urges the Cuban government to serve their people ‘’rather than enriching themselves,” Biden said.
+The U.S. urges the Cuban government to serve their people ‘’rather than enriching themselves,” Biden added.

+U.N. deputy spokesman Farhan Haq on Monday stressed the U.N. position “on the need for freedom of expression and peaceful assembly to be respected fully, and we expect that that will be the case.”

+The demonstrations were extremely unusual on an island where little dissent against the government is tolerated.
+The last major public demonstration of discontent, over economic hardship, took place nearly 30 years in 1994.
+Last year, there were small demonstrations by artists and other groups, but nothing as big or widespread as what erupted this past weekend.

-In the Havana protest, police initially trailed behind as protesters chanted, “Freedom!”
+In the Havana protest on Sunday, police initially trailed behind as protesters chanted, “Freedom!”
 “Enough!” and “Unite!”
 One motorcyclist pulled out a U.S. flag, but it was snatched from him by others.

 “We are fed up with the queues, the shortages.
 That’s why I’m here,” one middle-age protester told The Associated Press.
 He declined to identify himself for fear of being arrested later.